agilecrm/rest-api/README.md

 ###dev/api/tasks
 Method: GET

-	- Retrieve all the pending tasks of all the users.
+	- Retrieves all the pending tasks of all the users.
 It will return a list of tasks as a JSON Array.

 ###Using curl
 ```sh
 	curl https:{domain}.agilecrm.com/dev/api/tasks -H  "Accept:application/json" -v -u {email}:{API Key}
 ```
 ###Response:
-- Status 200: Get the list of tasks.
+- Status 200: Gets the list of tasks.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 ###Example response:
 ```javascript